AtieDag/atiedag.github.io/_posts/2018-02-15-Web-scraping-Selenium Part 1.md

 driver = webdriver.Chrome(patch)
 ```

-The driver have some in build functions as .get(), if you input the address it will load that page in the browser.
+The driver have some in build functions as .get() and if we input an address the browser will load that page.

 ```python